Evacuations And Call For Aid As Typhoon Usagi Approaches Philippines - UrduPoint

 -

-Russia launched combined missile and drone strike on Kyiv: authorities11 minutes ago
+Russia launched combined missile and drone strike on Kyiv: authorities35 seconds ago

 -